ncachanosky/econ-lecture-notes/content/econometrics/04_Classical_Model/Section 2.md

 It is possible, but unlikely, that $\gamma > 0 \wedge \rho (x_j, z) = 0 \; \forall j = 1, ..., K$.
 In this hypothetical case, omitting a significant variable has no effect on the estimation of the other regressor's coefficients.

 Another situation likely to violate assumption 3 is when your model has an independent variable with a simultaneous relationship with at least one regressor.
 This means that there is a two-direction causal effect between $y$ and $x_j$.
 This is the problem of **endogeneity**.
 The regression requires that the causal effects goes from $x \to y$.
 But, if the relationship is mutual $(x \leftrightarrow y)$, then your model suffers from endogeneity and coefficient estimation will be biased.
 This **system of equations** requires a joint estimation rather than independent models.
+We will cover this issue at a later chapter.

 {{% callout note %}}
 **Assumption 3** requires that: